-> Over the centuries the owners of the Kushelev-Bezborodko Mansion were all representatives of famous aristocratic dynasties.
+Over the centuries the owners of the Kushelev-Bezborodko Mansion were all representatives of famous aristocratic dynasties as well as the ruling Romanov dynasty members.
 Today the fully restored building is a mansion block of 29 apartments where every resident can inscribe their own address into its history.

-> Yury Grymov, who directed the film, revives the right imagery of the old owners and guests of the historic residence, its aristocratic atmosphere, and takes one on through the different ages to reflect the history of the country.
+Yury Grymov, who directed the film, revives the right imagery of the old owners and guests of the historic residence, its aristocratic atmosphere, and takes one on through the different ages to reflect the history of the country.

 When shooting this short film I focused on the personal lives of the residents of the Kushevel-Bezborodko Mansion, moving, as you do, on through the coutry's historical periods.
 The new owner, without a doubt, will write their own page in the history of Russia and carry on the extended pedigree of great families who called this Mansion their home.

 Count Cagliostro, legendary mystic and adverturer, was, late in the 18th century, a lodger in one of the apartments.